BenBolduc/parametric-kinematic-chain-posture-solver/README.md

 # Automated Parametric Posture Solver for Closed Kinematic Chains

 ## About the Project
-In space robotics, tools like the Satellite Dynamics Toolbox (SDTlib) rely on Linear Fractional Transformations (LFTs) to model parametric uncertainties.
+In space robotics, tools like the Satellite Dynamics Toolbox (SDTlib) [1] rely on Linear Fractional Transformations (LFTs) [2] to model parametric uncertainties.
 However, closed kinematic chains introduce implicit non-rational constraints that prevent direct LFT modelling, requiring the computation of the exact constrained parameters to approximate the necessary rational constraints.
 This computation is often either extremely time-consuming or outright impossible.

 This research develops a parametric numerical solver to compute the constrained posture of both planar and spatial multi-loop mechanisms.
-By using a standardized JSON architecture and graph theory, the solver autonomously discovers independent kinematic loops and uses the Levenberg-Marquardt algorithm to solve parametrically obtained loop closure constraints.
-The custom solver was verified and validated against ESA’s Athena spacecraft hexapod platform achieving a high precision accuracy of 10^-16 m.
+By using a standardized JSON architecture and graph theory [3, 4], the solver autonomously discovers independent kinematic loops and uses the Levenberg-Marquardt algorithm [5] to solve parametrically obtained loop closure constraints.
+The custom solver was verified and validated against ESA's Athena spacecraft hexapod platform [6] achieving a high precision accuracy of $10^{-16}$ m.
 By successfully solving the posture in a parametric manner, the custom solver effectively bridges the gap between complex physical multi-body systems and the approximation of LFTs.

 ## How to Run
 This tool is built entirely in MATLAB.
 No external toolboxes are required.